Spider201866/Alan_web/memory-bank/projectbrief.md

 - Provide chatbot functionality for eye, skin, and ear related queries.
 - Ensure accessibility for users, including keyboard navigation and screen reader compatibility.
 - Maintain a consistent and intuitive user interface across all pages.
-- Implement basic security measures like rate limiting for server endpoints.
+- Implement robust security measures, including Content Security Policy (CSP) and rate limiting.

 ## Goals
 - Deliver accurate and helpful information to users regarding eye, skin, and ear health.
-- Ensure a smooth and accessible user experience.
+- Ensure a smooth, accessible, and performant user experience.
-- Maintain a clean, maintainable, and extensible codebase.
+- Maintain a clean, maintainable, and extensible codebase with clear development guidelines.
-- Provide clear error handling and feedback for invalid requests or server issues.
+- Provide clear error handling and user feedback for API interactions, invalid requests, or server issues.
-- Support easy deployment and minimal configuration.
+- Support easy deployment and minimal configuration, with specified development environment requirements.

 ## Out of Scope
 - No user registration or account management.